zalando/postgres-operator/docs/cluster_manifest.md

 Those parameters are grouped under the `metadata` top-level key.

 * **name**
   the name of the cluster.
-Should start with the `teamId` followed by a dash.
+Must start with the `teamId` followed by a dash.
   Changing it after the cluster creation is not supported.
 Required field.

 * **namespace**